ShadovvBeast/eros/examples/README.md

 # Autonomous Logos-Pathos-Memory Agent Examples

-This directory contains example configurations, tools, and scenarios that demonstrate the capabilities of the Autonomous Logos-Pathos-Memory Agent system.
+This directory contains example configurations and scenarios that demonstrate the capabilities of the Autonomous Logos-Pathos-Memory Agent system.

 ## Directory Structure